Woife5/angry-bot/README.md

 ## Other functions of this bot

 ### Stat tracker
-Every day at 23:55 the bot saves all global stats to [this Google Sheet](https://discord.gg/pZrBRA75wz "Angry-Bot-Stats").
+Every day at midnight the bot saves all global stats to [this Google Sheet](https://docs.google.com/spreadsheets/d/e/2PACX-1vS-jr33D0n-QClwWn9TmhY51st3vJufZDZZyaNCZ1bmcVEEDCkG924exDYddWAn5ETf7Yi2LnqhlJEJ/pubhtml?gid=490395045&single=true "Angry-Bot-Stats").
+These include Total Angry-reactions by the bot, Angry-Tarots read, roman mentions and messages cencored.
+The date refers to the stat at the start of the day (00:00).

 ### Reactions
 Every message sent will be reacted angry.
 The amount of angry reactions can be set from 0 to 20.